-It takes its name from the monumental cross that commemorated the Battle of Nancy in 1477.
-Until the 19th century a pond (étang Saint-Jean) covered much of the site.
+It takes its name from the monumental cross commemorating the Battle of Nancy in 1477.
+Until the 19th century, a pond (étang Saint-Jean) covered much of the site.
 This is where Charles the Bold, Duke of Burgundy, died in 1477 during the Battle of Nancy.
-The present-day monument was placed on the exact spot where the body of the duke was found.
+The present-day monument was placed on the exact spot where the duke’s body was found.

 I really hope you’ll spend a wonderful 2 days in Nancy… and that you’ll want to come back to explore more of the Lorraine region!

 What if you’re staying longer than 2 days in Nancy?

 You may want to stay longer in Nancy.
 If so, there are several other sights and museums to visit and activities to do.
 Here is a small list to choose from: